Vitaliy Bort: Career

 In the 2014 parliamentary election, Bort sought re-election to parliament for a constituency seat in Makiyivka; this time as a non-partisan candidate.
+During the start of Euromaidan, he called the events "lawlessness".
 At that time, the constituency was held by pro-Russian insurgents during the War in Donbass and the elections did not take place.

-Family
+Personal life

-Bort is married; his wife Olga (born 1973) is a housewife.
+Bort is married; his wife Olga (born 1973) is a co-founder of a company and works as a beneficiary to companies specializing in oil, gas, and agriculture.
 They have one daughter, Yana, born in 1996.